mrd0ll4r/cdc-algorithm-tester/README.md

-  gear     Chunks the input file using Gear nc-gear  Chunks the input file using Gear with normalized chunking modifications gear64   Chunks the input file using 64-bit Gear help     Print this message or the help of the given subcommand(s)
+  gear     Chunks the input file using Gear nc-gear  Chunks the input file using Gear with normalized chunking modifications gear64   Chunks the input file using 64-bit Gear adler32  Chunks the input file using 32-bit Adler buzhash  Chunks the input file using Buzhash help     Print this message or the help of the given subcommand(s)

 Options: